halented/men-backend-codebase/README.md

 - [nodemon](https://nodemon.io/)
     - We will use nodemon to actually serve the backend routes locally on whatever port we choose.
 If we were to choose port 5000, say, we can run nodemon to have our app served on http://localhost:5000/

-## Establishing a connection to MongoDB
+## Establishing a connection to MongoDB / Establishing an Express App

 There are different ways to use MongoDB, but using the Atlas website gives you a pretty clear and easy tools for interacting with your data, and you get one free database to fiddle around with so you don't have to pay to use it for our purposes.